martensievers/martensievers/README.md

 # Hi, I'm Marten 👋👨🏼‍💻

-I'm a Full-Stack JavaScript developer passionate about anything related to building new applications that aim at making peoples everyday better!
-I'm currently working at [Tjek](https://tjek.com) where we built and ecosystem of apps and apis to help people and businesses organize their shopping and keep track of their promotions.
+I'm a senior software engineer bridging UI magic with bvackend power to creaft seamless digital experiences.
+I'm passionate about anything related to building new applications that aim at making peoples everyday better!

 ### About me

-- 🔭 I’m currently working on our internal CMS and backend API.
+- 🔭 I’m currently working on our internal CMS, APIs, and image classification.
-- 🌱 I’m currently learning more about React, GraphQL, and Postgres.
+- 🌱 I’m currently learning more about terraform and IoC in general.
 - 💬 Ask me about anything, I like to share my experience and talk to others.
-- 📫 How to reach me: hello@martensievers.com
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/martensievers).

 ### Mentoring

-As a professional developer I enjoy giving back to others that start in the same footsteps as me, which is why I have been working as a tutor at [TechLabs Copenhagen](https://www.techlabs.org/location/copenhagen) in the digital shaper web development program.
+As a senior engineer I enjoy giving back to others that start in the same footsteps as me, which is why I have been working as a tutor at [TechLabs Copenhagen](https://www.techlabs.org/location/copenhagen) in the digital shaper web development program.

 ### Latest courses